annminn104/dev-minh-cli/README.md

 # Documentation for dev-minh-cli

-## dev-minh-cli is a tool that helps generate project templates for various types of projects including Angular, React, Server (NestJS)
+## dev-minh-cli is a tool that helps generate project templates for various types of projects including Angular, NextJS, React, Server (NestJS)

 ### Installation